tochanenko/UserDatabaseAngular/README.md

 * `name-characters` validator is used for validating User's First and Last Names.
 Names with latin, cyrillic special characters like `Ґ` or `ß`, and symbols ` `, `-`, `'` are valid
 * `password-strength` validator is used to determine whether password is at least 8 characters long and has at least one number and one letter

-A custom 404 Error page was implemented.
+**Success and Error Notifications**

 A custom `NotificationService` was implemented to show Success and Error notifications.
 It's simple to use architecture allows any component and service to display notifications with 1 line of code.
 Notifications also fade overtime so they won't interfeer with user experience.

+**Other Features**

-`UserService` service with implementations of CRUD operations for Users was imolemented.
+* `UserService` service with implementations of CRUD operations for Users was implemented.
 It also displays handy errors if backend service is absent.

+* A custom 404 Error page was implemented.

-This app uses [NgRx Store](https://ngrx.io/) for saving users for better and faster operations.
+* This app uses [NgRx Store](https://ngrx.io/) for saving users for better and faster operations.
 Actions, Effects, Selectors and Reducers for Creating, Reading, Updating and Deleting Users were implemented.

-[RxJs](https://rxjs.dev/) was used to simplify work with streams of data.
+* [RxJs](https://rxjs.dev/) was used to simplify work with streams of data.

-[Redux Devtools](https://github.com/reduxjs/redux-devtools) integration is also available for easier future development.
+* [Redux Devtools](https://github.com/reduxjs/redux-devtools) integration is also available for easier future development.

-This app uses new [Angular Standalone App](https://angular.io/guide/standalone-components) architecture.
+* This app uses new [Angular Standalone App](https://angular.io/guide/standalone-components) architecture.

 # Limitations & Ways to Improve